The Klaviatursphäraphon (1928) & Partiturophon (1930). Jörg Mager, Germany.

 Theremin's later version of the Harmonium.
 Each key plays a tunable (micro)tone which is reproduced with its own amplifier and speaker.

 Theremin’s later version of the Harmonium.
-Each key plays a tuneable (micro)tone which is reproduced with its own amplifier and speaker.
-Image: The Theremin Centre for Electroacoustic Music , Moscow, Russia.
+Each key plays a tunable (micro)tone, reproduced by its own amplifier and speaker.
+Image: The Theremin Centre for Electroacoustic Music, Moscow, Russia.

 Sources: